envkey/envkey/README.md

-## Configuration and secrets management done right
+## End-to-end encryption for app secrets.
+Superpowers for config management.

-- End-to-end encryption for API keys and other secrets.
+- Protects API keys and other secrets.

 - Live reload for environment variables.